A Sheffield boy has vowed to walk a marathon during lockdown – despite having cerebral palsy and autism.

 “We are having a lovely time doing lots and lots of things that we wouldn’t normally be able to do during lockdown, and we’re making so many new memories.
 My son has achieved a massive goal, and I’m bursting with pride for my little boy,” she added.

 Tobias attends Paces Sheffield, which specialises in supporting families, children, and adults, with neurological conditions.
 The money for Paces will go towards a new home, which will be a new national centre for conductive education.

 For Ms Garbutt, the money raised will be a ‘thank you’ for their support during lockdown, which according to Ms Garbutt has been ‘second to none.’

 “Without this school, Tobias would not have made nearly as much progress as he has done and continues to do so,” she said.

-“Tobias, you are an inspiration to us all and give us hope that we will build a new home for Paces so we can help you and children and adults like you in the future.”
+“He is an inspiration to us all and gives us hope that we will build a new home for Paces so we can help children and adults like Tobias in the future.

 Abbie Pervin, Regional Fundraising Manager at Sheffield Children’s Hospital Charity, said: “We want to say a huge thank you to Tobias from everyone at Sheffield Children’s for taking on this amazing challenge.

 “He is such an inspirational youngster, wanting to push himself and raise money for his two favourite charities.
 The amazing amount he has raised will make a huge difference to the hospital at this difficult time and we wish him the best of luck,” she added.